Reading the Bible on your own can be intimidating. Where do you even start?

 Reading the Bible on your own is a great start to growing in your walk with Christ.

-However, if you want to understand the Bible, you need to study it.
+However, if you want to understand the Bible, you have to learn how to study the Bible.

 Attending your local churches weekly bible study is a great place to start.